Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/generation.md

 `n-gram` base

-The extent to which words from the reference setence are included in the generated sentence → By AutoRAG, the extent to which words in `Answer gt` are included in the `LLM generated result`
+The extent to which words from the reference sentences are included in the generated sentence → By AutoRAG, the extent to which words in `Answer gt` are included in the `LLM generated result`

 ## 3. METEOR